 The pulsating drum beats hard.
 The muscles tense and release to the pulse whose chorus is the aches and spasms that drives its unremitting energy.
 It flings my flesh against the concrete as if raising it into a unbridled feud, whose crusade for breath manifests as a tumult of gasps and grunts.
 An ecstatic fanaticism conquers the body and drives it into the air.
 The air retaliates through the ricochets that strike against my skin.
 The concrete also declares war and bashes against me with the same force that my limbs catapult against its surface.
 The machinery of my body presents itself with a vital energy that demands adherence.
 I am lost in its purpose.
 Later I might read a book, watch a film, or contemplate the purpose of existence, but for now I am bound to the rites of the flesh.
 Sacrificium Intellectus.

-In this fourth part of our interview with The Underground Film Studio, we discuss their film Sacrificium Intellectus (2012), the process of its creation, the themes that emerge from it, and the live performances that expand upon it.
+In this fourth part of our interview with Daniel and Clara, we discuss their film Sacrificium Intellectus (2012), the process of its creation, the themes that emerge from it, and the live performances that expand upon it.
 We explore the context within which films are presented, the nature of dance and the intellect, the philosophy of embodiment and gesture, Christian art and the politics of Christian devotion, the tarot, the cinema space, live performance, and ‘Expanded Cinema’.

 A clip of Sacrificium Intellectus can be viewed here, and documentation of the first live performance based on Sacrificium Intellectus can be viewed here.